Mechanical-Advantage/AdvantageScope/docs/OPEN-FILE.md

 ## Opening a Saved Log

 In the menu bar, click "File" > "Open..." or press **cmd/ctrl + O**, then choose the log file from your local disk.
+Both WPILOG and RLOG files are supported.

 ![Opening a saved log](/docs/img/open-file-1.gif)